agatheblues/agator9999/README.md

-# agator9999: A music albums library
+# agator9999: A music library

 ## About
-agator9999 is a music library that lists your favourite albums from various streaming sources, in one place.
-It has a Spotify and a Discogs integration for enriched metadata.
+agator9999 is a music library that lists your favourite albums from various streaming sources, in one place (Spotify, Youtube, Bandcamp, and Discogs).

 ## Demo